nuwa-protocol/NIPs/README.md

 *   **Decentralized Identity & Authentication:**
     *   Nuwa provides a foundational decentralized identity model for AI Agents using a single master DID to manage multiple operational keys and standardize service discovery (NIP-1).
     *   This is supported by a general-purpose DID-based authentication protocol for proving identity and message integrity (NIP-2).
-    *   To facilitate user adoption, a custodian delegated control protocol allows Web2 users to create and manage Agent DIDs without directly handling crypto wallets (NIP-3).
+    *   To facilitate user adoption, the Custodian-Assisted DID Onboarding Protocol (CADOP) (NIP-3) enables Web2 users to easily create and initialize their Agent DIDs (often starting with a `did:key` from a Passkey) with the help of an Identity Provider (IdP) and a Custodian, ensuring users retain full control over their DIDs from inception.

 *   **Flexible Payment & Monetization:**
     *   The protocol incorporates efficient off-chain micropayments between agents via A2A payment channels, particularly for protocol-level fees (NIP-4).